 Standard equipment includes a Bose sound system with a Symphony II radio, a tire-pressure monitor, a memory function for the front seats and mirrors, a power-adjustable steering column and dimming/folding heated mirrors.
 A Parktronic system for the front and rear issues a warning if the sedan approaches a nearby vehicle while parking.
 Options include a navigation system, Audi Telematics by OnStar and carbon-fiber interior trim.

-Twin turbochargers and twin pressure-loss optimizers help send fuel and air into the RS6’s 4.2-liter V-8 engine, which has five valves per cylinder and develops 450 hp at 6,500 rpm.
+Under the Hood Twin turbochargers and twin pressure-loss optimizers help send fuel and air into the RS6’s 4.2-liter V-8 engine, which has five valves per cylinder and develops 450 hp at 6,500 rpm.
 The engine also delivers 415 pounds-feet of torque at 1,950 to 5,600 rpm.
 Audi’s Tiptronic five-speed-automatic transmission incorporates paddle-shift controls.
 Quattro IV AWD is standard.

-Side-impact airbags for the front seats are standard, and side airbags for the rear seats are optional.
+Safety Side-impact airbags for the front seats are standard, and side airbags for the rear seats are optional.